-Notes: 1) Net natural gas energy savings in the 2019 program year have been adjusted using a 50 percent implementation adjustment.
+Notes: 1) Natural gas energy savings in the 2021 program year have been adjusted using a 50 percent implementation adjustment.
 Previous program year natural gas energy savings are annual savings that have been adjusted for True Up.
-2) Net natural gas energy savings in future out-years include adjustments for True Up in the program year and measure EUL or measure die off in out-years.
-3) Net natural gas energy savings include NEEA electric energy savings.
+2) Natural gas energy savings in future out-years include adjustments for True Up in the program year and measure EUL or measure die off in out-years.
+3) Natural gas energy savings include NEEA electric energy savings.

 A similar accumulation effect occurs for the net economic impacts attributed to each program year.
 For businesses, energy savings lower production costs and enable businesses to increase output.
 Similarly, less residential spending on energy allows households to spend more on everything else.
-This contributes to increased employment as spending shifts to other goods and services in sectors that have a greater impact on the Oregon economy.
-Figures 3 and 4 show the annual output and job impacts, respectively, associated with Energy Trust program activities from 2002 to 2019.28
+These cost savings contribute to increased employment as spending shifts to other goods and services in sectors that have a greater impact on the Oregon economy.
+Figures 3 and 4 show the annual output and job impacts, respectively, associated with Energy Trust program activities from 2002 to 2021.

-28 Between 2014 and 2015, there was a large increase in economic impacts while energy savings increased more gradually.
+&lt;sup>23 Between 2014 and 2015, there was a large increase in economic impacts while energy savings increased more gradually.
 The increase in economic impacts is attributed to changes in the level and mix of participant spending on measure installations and equipment.
 Total incremental measures costs were \$206.4 million in 2013 and increased to \$289.0 million (+40.0 percent) in 2015.
 In addition, solar measures in the renewable energy program also experienced significant growth, and solar installations typically include local contractors and labor resulting in large multiplier effects.

-Figure 3: Net Annual Output Impacts of Energy Trust Programs, 2002-2019
+Figure 3: Net Annual Economic Output Impacts of Energy Trust Programs, 2002-2021